tnc-ca-geo/animl-frontend/README.md

 ### `npm run deploy-dev` &  `npm run deploy-prod`

 Builds the app for deployment and deploys it to dev/production environment.<br />

+## Prod deployment
+Use caution when deploying to production, as the application involves multiple stacks (animl-ingest, animl-api, animl-frontend), and often the deployments need to be synchronized.
+For major deployments to prod in which there are breaking changes that affect the other components of the stack, follow these steps:

+1. Set the frontend `IN_MAINTENANCE_MODE` to `true` (in `animl-frontend/src/config.js`), deploy to prod, then invalidate its cloudfront cache.
+This will temporarily prevent users from interacting with the frontend (editing labels, bulk uploading images, etc.) while the rest of the updates are being deployed.

+2. Set ingest-image's `IN_MAINTENANCE_MODE` to `true` (in `animl-ingest/ingest-image/task.js`) and deploy to prod.
+This will temporarily route any images from wireless cameras that happen to get send to the ingestion bucket to the `animl-images-parkinglot-prod` bucket so that Animl isn't trying to process new images while the updates are being deployed.

+3. Backup prod DB by running `npm run export-db-prod` from the `animl-api` project root.

+4. Deploy animl-api to prod.

+5. Turn off `IN_MAINTENANCE_MODE` in animl-frontend and animl-ingest, and deploy both to prod

+6. Copy any image that happened to land in `animl-images-parkinglot-prod` while the stacks were being deployed to `animl-images-ingestion-prod`